stenzek/duckstation/README.md

 Download link: https://github.com/stenzek/duckstation/releases/download/latest/duckstation-android.apk

-The main limitations are:
- - User directory is currently hardcoded to `<external storage path>/duckstation`.
-This is usually `/storage/emulated/0` or `/sdcard`'.
-So BIOS files go in `/sdcard/duckstation/bios`.
- - Lack of options in menu when emulator is running.
- - Performance is currently lower than the desktop x86_64 counterpart.

 To use:
  - Install and run the app for the first time.
  - This will create `/sdcard/duckstation`.
 Drop your BIOS files in `/sdcard/duckstation/bios`.